Saturday, February 26, 2011

 Windows XP Professional tools

-Records system errors and events.
+Records system errors and events. - Computer Management

 Changes network interface drivers and other components.